 Firstmac’s expertise in Residential Mortgage-Backed Securities has seen over $29 billion in RMBS issued since 2003.
 High Livez gives everyday investors access to this market, which is usually restricted to institutional investors.

-Underlying mortgage bond (RMBS) performance has been excellent, buoyed by the recovery of COVID-19 deferred mortgages, as reported by a broad range of lenders across the industry.
+Underlying RMBS performance has been excellent, buoyed by the recovery of Covid-19 deferred mortgages as reported by a broad range of lenders across the industry.

 Australian Economic Update

 Australian economic indicators released in January showed more signs of recovery.
 Preliminary December retail sales fell 4.2% month-on-month but were up more than 9% year-on-year, while November housing finance commitments rose by 5.6% month-on-month and were up more than 30% year-on-year.
 December employment rose 50,000 in line with market forecast but the unemployment rate fell more than expected to 6.6% (market forecast 6.8%) from 6.8% in November.
 The RBA met for the first time in 2021 and left its policy settings unchanged – cash rate; term funding rate; and 3-year bond yield target all 0.10% - and reaffirmed its commitment to easy policy conditions for the medium to longer term.

 Australian Credit Markets